 Once you know what you’re going to cover, consume everything about the subject you possibly can.
 Stay on top of your chosen topic by following related news and blogs as much as you’re able to.
 If there’s something new in the industry, you want to know about it and you want to be able to give your two cents on your social channels.
 Assess your perspective by getting the story from many outlets and see how your opinion or view differs.
 Highlighting this difference allows you to stand out and provide valuable information to your audience.

 02. Make a plan

 Once you’ve chosen a topic and are well seasoned in the subject, it’s time to strategize.
 This includes making a plan with your content strategy and answering questions like: what is your persona?
 Your message?
 The tone that resonates with your target audience?
 This is also the time to get all of your ducks in a row to organize how and when you will produce, edit, and publish your content.
-Making a schedule at least a month into the future will allow you to easily maneuver choppy waters if you run into hiccups at the beginning of your journey.
+Making a schedule, or a social media calendar at least a month into the future will allow you to easily maneuver choppy waters if you run into hiccups at the beginning of your journey.
 Do your research on what’s the acceptable number of times to post per day on Facebook, Instagram, YouTube and Snapchat.
 Dig even further to find out what days and times are most popular (for your audience) to post as well.
 Knowing these things ahead of time will help you define your schedule going forward.